 Alex is a proud graduate of Algonquin College’s Small and Medium Enterprise Management and Business Marketing programs.
-He is also in the process of appropriating Alex Sosso’s many degrees and forging his name on them.
+He's single-handedly pioneering a new form of (static) electricity generation by petting as many cats as he can.

 Sarah is a French emigrée and brings her Parisienne sensibilities, along with her excellent project management skills, to EHRC.
 Sarah coordinates the Empowering Futures program, working closely with students, educators and employers across Canada to provide meaningful work-integrated learning opportunities and helping young professionals start their careers.